-In November 2012, we filed a counter-suit against the insolvency and must carry litigation initiated by Antena Group against us and the use of this litigation against our image and credibility via the media assets of the Intact Media Group.
+In November 2012, we filed a counter-suit against the insolvency and must carry litigation initiated by Antena Group against us and the use of these litigations, as well of the commercial dissension in relation to the distribution of its channels through our DTH network, against our image and credibility via the media assets of the Intact Media Group.
 The insolvency claim filed against us has been irrevocably dismissed by the courts of law.
-We have requested the following remedies: (i) acknowledgement by the court of the unlawfulness of the media campaign launched against us by the Intact Media Group; (ii) monetary damages of approximately €1.2 million for reputational and other indirect harm; and (iii) publication by the Intact Media Group of the decision of the court through its TV channels and newspapers.
-The first court rejected our claim; we are waiting for the full considerations of the decision to be communicated to us in order to ground and file our appeal.
+We have mainly requested the following remedies: (i) acknowledgement by the court of the unlawfulness of the media campaigns launched against us by the Intact Media Group; (ii) monetary damages of approximately $\leq 1.2$ million for reputational damages and other indirect harm; and (iii) publication by the Intact Media Group of the decision of the court through its TV channels and newspapers.
+Although the first court dismissed our claim, the Bucharest Court of Appeals admitted in part our appeal and (i) acknowledged the unlawfulness of the media campaigns, (ii) obliged Intact Media Group to publish the decision in certain conditions and (iii) obliged Intact Media Group to publish the decision is moral damages.
+The decision was challenged by Intact Media Group with higher appeals, to be settled by the Romanian Supreme Court.
+The next hearing is set for 27 May 2015.

 In March 2013, the NAC issued two decisions publicly reproving the media actions of two Intact Media Group channels: Antena 1 and Antena 3.
 Both decisions were challenged by representatives of the Intact Media Group.
-We have intervened in favor of the NAC in both lawsuits.
+We have intervened in favour of the NAC in both lawsuits.
 The first court rejected the challenges and admitted our requests for intervention.
 The plaintiffs filed higher appeals against this decision; the higher appeals will be settled by the Romanian Supreme Court.
-The first hearing in the higher appeal file has not been scheduled up to this moment.
-The decisions of the NAC represent substantial evidence in the lawsuit initiated by us in relation to Intact Media Group's unlawful media campaign against us.
+The first hearing in the higher appeal file is scheduled for 22 May 2015.
+The decisions of the NAC represent evidence in the lawsuit initiated by us in relation to Intact Media Group's unlawful media campaigns against us.